Posterior computation with the Gibbs zig-zag sampler: The Gibbs zig-zag sampler

 The corresponding process $\{ \ppos(t), \pvel(t), \phyp(t)\}_{t \geq 0}$ is a PDMP whose trajectory is piecewise linear in $\pos$ and piecewise constant in $\hyp$.
 It follows from classical results on the simulation of non-homogeneous Poisson processes that the process can be simulated by generating skeleton points $ \{ (\ppos^{k}, \pvel^{k}, \phyp^{k},\swtime^{k})\}_{k \in \NN}$ according to \cref{alg:Gzigzag} below, which are then linearly interpolated as

-\begin{remark} While the PDMP process proposed in \cite{wu2020coordinate}, termed the coordinate sampler, resembles aspects of a classical Gibbs sampler as well, it bears no resemblance to the method proposed here other than the fact that both methods keep certain components constant in between jump events.
-In terms of its construction, the coordinate sampler falls into the same framework as other popular PDMP processes such as the ZZ sampler \citep{bierkens2019zig} and the bouncy particle sampler \citep{bouchard2018bouncy}, and unlike the GZZ process, it does not allow the incorporation of MH-updates. \end{remark}
+\begin{remark} We mention two recently proposed sampling schemes that -- similar to the GZZ sampler -- combine ideas of PDMP with aspects of classical Gibbs sampling, but whose constructions are in fact conceptually very different from the proposed GZZ sampler. \begin{enumerate} \item The PDMP proposed in \cite{wu2020coordinate}, termed the coordinate sampler, resembles aspects of a classical Gibbs sampler, but other than the fact that certain components are kept constant in between jump events it bears no resemblance to the GZZ sampler.
+In terms of its construction, the coordinate sampler falls into the same framework as other popular PDMP processes such as the ZZ sampler \citep{bierkens2019zig} and the BPS \citep{bouchard2018bouncy}, and unlike the GZZ process, it does not allow the incorporation of MH-updates. \item In \cite{zhao2021analysis}, the authors propose a local BPS-within-Gibbs algorithm for the sampling of the posterior distribution of parameters of a continuous Markov chain.
+Unlike the GZZ sampler, which is a piecewise deterministic continuous time Markov process, the sampling scheme proposed in that work is constructed as a Markov chain where in each step parameters are block-wise updated using either a local BPS sampler or an HMC sampler.
+A similar construction of a Markov chain that combines a BPS sampler and a Metropolis-Hastings scheme has been also considered in \cite{zhang2021large}. \end{enumerate} \end{remark}